open-sauced/pizza-verse/pizza-recipes.md

 ### Spicy Pizza Sauce
 Home-made rich sensation sauce that will enchant your tongue in a burst of flavors.
 This combination of the sauce on any pizza will send you reeling backward in a rush of fiery delight

+### Nigeria pizza
+Nigerian Pizza is a thinly rolled bread dough crust, typically topped before baking with tomato sauce, cheese, and other ingredients such as meat, vegetables, or fruit.

+### Chicken Tikka Masala Pizza
+Chicken Tikka Masala Pizza is a cheesy Indian pizza topped with delicious chicken tikka masala.
+It is the best and easiest homemade pizza recipe ever.

 # Margherita Pizza (Michelin Quality)